Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 I am aware that above examples may not be the easiest to understand.
 That's why I prepared more appealing examples:

 here will be img tutor with jumps etc

+###Conclusion

+[Node Knockout'13][nodenockout] was my first hackaton which I have ever participated.
+It was a hard but enjoyable weekend.
+I had real occasion to face my tiredness and it turned out, that despite small amount of sleep I was able to think logically without any major problems.

+Together with my team, we had lots of fun during development.
+We wanted to create a multiplayer, playable game with memorable characters.
+Despite many problems and one major crisis, we've managed to accomplish more less what we've planned.

+The most important for me, is to learn new, fascinating technologies, which helps creating html5 games.
+Such events, are the best way to achieve that.
+I learned some basics about [Pixijs][pixijs] and [Spine][spine] and improve knowledge related to the [node.js][node.js] and [sockets][socket.io].
+But most of all, I am glad that I spend fantastic time with people who share similar interests to mine and have the same urge to make games :).
+I am more than sure, that it wasn't my last hackaton, which I've participated.

 [nodenockout]: http://nodeknockout.com/